Day trip to Canterbury: How to spend a day in Kent’s medieval city

 Westgate Tower, Canterbury, Kent, UK

-For the best views over Canterbury climb to the top of Westgate Towers.
+For panoramic views over Canterbury, climb the Westgate Tower, a medieval city gate dating back to 1380. .
 You could do this on the way in or out of the city, depending on which way you arrived!

-Dating back to 1380, Westgate Tower is one of the best examples of a medieval gate in England.
-The impressive city gateway shows how significant Canterbury would have been at the time.
-It later became the city Gaol and you can still climb in one of the cells.
+Dating back to 1380, Westgate Tower is one of the best examples of a medieval gate in England, which later become the city’s gaol.

 Please note that Westgate Tower is closed Saturdays.
 A family ticket currently costs £10.